 If you want to innovate like Da Vinci, education is overrated

-In 2016, I co-authored Follow the Geeks, a book profiling 10 digital innovators and the future of work.
-The project itself was an innovation experiment aimed at reimagining books for the digital age by combining the power of crowdfunding and serial publishing.
-You can find the book in three formats:
+In 2016, I co-authored Follow the Geeks, a book that profiles 10 digital innovators and offers an inside look at how they forged a new path for the future of work.
+The project itself was an experiment to re-imagine books for the digital age by combining the power of crowdfunding and serial publishing.